emday4prez/Eye-Exercise/README.md

 This project was an exercise in CSS and JavaScript.
 The styling was accomplished using a combination of absolute and relative positioning.
 We also used the CSS transform property to translate the eyballs along the Y-axis.
 When combined with JavaScript onmousemove method, the eyeballs follow the mouse cursor.
 A good next step will be to make the eyes blink by clicking the mouse.

+### How to run
+To run this project on your computer, you can download the folder and drag and drop the index.html file into any web browser.
+Alternatively you can [click on this link to the live site](https://emday4prez.github.io/Eye-Exercise/), hosted by github pages.

 ## MIT License

 Copyright (c) 2022 Emerson